solo-io/workshops/gloo-edge/gloo-edge/README.md

 EOF
 ```

-### Delegation With Label
+### Delegation By Label Selector

 Another way to delegate is to use labels.
-This approach frees the direct dependency with strict name references.
-Let's update our Route Table to add a label which, then, it will be configured by the Virtual Service.
+This approach helps you to create dynamic references.
+Let's update your Route Table to add a label.
+Then, the label will be used in the Virtual Service resource.

 Let's make both changes: